esoh/ts-utils/README.md

   // TypeScript now knows num is of type NumberEnum
   // ... rest of your code
 }

+// You can also use assertedOneOf to get the value back function processStatusWithReturn(status: string) {
+  // Using string message
+  const validStatus = assertedOneOf(status, Status, 'Invalid status value');
+  // TypeScript knows validStatus is of type Status return validStatus;

+  // Using Error object
+  const anotherStatus = assertedOneOf(status, Status, new Error('Invalid status value'));
+  // TypeScript knows anotherStatus is of type Status return anotherStatus;
+}
 ```

 #### Exhaustive Type Checking